DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 The is using the ES6 module syntax to import the following modules:

 1. **prisma:** object from the database module inside the $lib/server directory.
 This likely refers to an instance of the Prisma Client, which is a type-safe database client for TypeScript and Node.js applications.
-The database module is probably a custom module that exports the prisma object after initializing it with the necessary configuration options.
+The database module is probably a custom module that exports the Prisma object after initializing it with the necessary configuration options.

 2. **ParkingGarage, ParkingSpace, Level, Customer:** type from the .prisma/client module.
 This module is generated by Prisma based on your database schema and contains TypeScript types that correspond to your database tables and columns.
 In other words, it provides a strongly typed interface to interact with your database using Prisma Client.